nastiolink/RagnarokLegacy/README.md

 # RagnarokLegacy
 ![ragnarek_logo_site](https://github.com/user-attachments/assets/bec65806-f014-4221-ae91-f6540f31c7a1)

-Unofficial game modification for Warcraft III The Frozen Throne.
+Unofficial open-source game modification for Warcraft III The Frozen Throne.
 The mod adds many new factions to the game, makes changes to the balance, visuals and adds new content to the battle mode.
 Each added faction has AI.
 The add-on is powered by the MM Engine.
 MME allows you to create our unrivaled client game.
 Compatible game version: 1.26a.
 You can play online via LAN using a LAN emulator.
 Only russian language support.